 The hall is well used for a variety of activities: fitness and wellness activities, parties, themed suppers, electoral voting and community meetings.
 The Main Hall is used for large group activities and parties and the smaller Chinnery Room is perfect for smaller groups and meetings.

 Information about hiring the hall and the availability of the two rooms can be checked online and a provisional booking can be made.
 Click here to view the booking information and costs and check availability.

-The Committee meet every 4 to 6 weeks, dependant on the level of seasonal activity.
+The hall is owned by Fringford Parish Council and leased to Fringford Village Hall Committee to manage on an ongoing basis.
+The Committee is a registered charity, number 1077028 and is responsible for hirings, building maintenance and fund raising.
+The Committee meets every 4 to 6 weeks, dependant on the level of seasonal activity.
 Meetings are held in the Chinnery Room, generally starting at 7.30pm.
-We are always keen to welcome visitors to our meetings and indeed would be delighted to have new people join the team.
+The Committee is always keen to welcome visitors to our meetings and would be delighted to have new people join the team.
 Future meeting dates will be published on this site.

-The Team members are:
+The Committee Trustees are: